kenyon01/GUI-OpenAI-Wishper/README.md

-# Text-To-Speech-With-OpenAI-Wishper
+# Audio-Transcriber-With-OpenAI-Wishper
-Simple GUI App Text To Speech With OpenAI Wishper Using Python And Customtkinter
+Simple GUI App Audio Transcriber With OpenAI Wishper Using Python And Customtkinter